notsotraumatiq/To-Do/README.md

 # To-Do

-A simple To DO APP
+A simple To Do app created using React.JS, TypeScript, Python, Django, MySQL